elchemist705/flip-gg-lootbox-toolkit/docs/FLIP_GG_GUIDE.md

 3. **Monitor performance**: Track actual results vs. predicted metrics
 4. **Iterate**: Use the toolkit to adjust and optimize based on player feedback

-Your lootbox probability calculation toolkit is complete and ready for production use! 🚀